Day traders put stamp on market with unprecedented stock frenzy

 Besides professional traders and exchanges that feast on volume, global markets themselves were the beneficiaries.
 Flows from individual investors have been key in the recovery of global equities, helping push a broad MSCI gauge of worldwide shares up 14% on the year and 68% from the March bottom.
 While nervous about all the amateur enthusiasm, securities industries veterans found it to be a trend that was hard to knock.

-“Retail market participation is necessary for both the market and society,” said Thomas Poullaouec, head of Asia Pacific multi-asset solutions at T. Rowe Price.
+“Retail market participation is necessary for both the market and society,” said Thomas Poullaouec, head of Asia Pacific multiasset solutions at T. Rowe Price.
 “It will be a long-lasting feature as personal saving becomes a larger share of the retirement saving.”

 While COVID restrictions and global central bank stimulus have been key triggers, zero-fee investing platforms and improving technology sent the trend into overdrive by making markets more accessible.
 A Twitter account and an investing app now provide an experience that just a decade ago could only be possible with trading terminals.